lightbend/kalix-jvm-sdk/docs/migration-guides.md

 #### EventSourcedEntity with typed events

-A `EventSourcedEntity<S>` is now `EventSourcedEntity<S, E>` where `E` is the top type for all the different event types such event-sourced entity will be allowed to emit.
+An `EventSourcedEntity<S>` is now `EventSourcedEntity<S, E>` where `E` is the top type for all the different event types such event-sourced entity will be allowed to emit.
+Although on the protocol-first SDKs mentioned in the previous sections this is taken care of automatically, for the code-first approach you need to provide that type.

 Thus, instead of :
 ```java